adrianrdntnu/IDATA2304-Project-Group13/README.md

 * Using JavaFX might not be very beneficial in the long run.

 ## Conclusion and future work
 To conclude the application provides the user with an overview over different sensors within a greenhouse.
 The application makes it possible to both manually start and stop the sensors as well as adjust the received data by turning on and off a heater.
-The data is then displayed on a Line Chart
+To ensure that the data is safe from snooping eyes, it is encrypted before it's sent, and then decrypted at arrival to display it on a LineChart and show the lowest and highest recorded values.

 ### Future work
-* Storing and loading data.
+* The data sent to the client isn't stored locally, so when the application closes, the data is destroyed.
+So, an important feature to add would be to store the data sent to the client.
+By storing the data, you could also modify the application to show and visualize previous recordings.

-* Individually start and stop sensors.
+* As it stands all sensors start and stop at the same time, but a way makes the application more flexible, buttons could be added to individually start sensors in case you, for example, only want to monitor the temperature values.

-* Login page with username and password.
+* Currently, all you need to do is start the application and the data is displayed, but to ensure more security a login page with username and password to prevent unwanted users to use the application should be added.

-* If you were to continue with providing values trough a fake sensor, you could enhance it by adjusting the temperatures based on time of day as a variable.
+* If you were to continue with providing values trough a fake sensor, a way to enhance it would be by adjusting the temperatures based on time of day as a variable.

-* Add mechanism to detect if any values are out of the ordinary
+* The intention of the application would be for actual real-life sensors stationed in a real-life greenhouse, which could be implemented and modified to send data to the different MQTT topics.

-* Use real-life sensors stationed in a real-life greenhouse instead of fake numbers.
+* In case of anomalies and/or faults with the greenhouse, a mechanism to detect if any values are out of the ordinary could be added to notify the user.

-* A better method to decrypt the data would be to implement public-key cryptography instead of symmetric key, where the sensors encrypt the data using the greenhouse-applications public key, and is decrypted using the greenhouse-applications private key.
+* A better method to decrypt the data would be to implement public-key cryptography instead of symmetric key, where the sensors encrypt the data using the greenhouse-applications public key and is decrypted using the greenhouse-applications private key.

 ## References
 * The HiveMQ Team (2015, Janary 12). *HiveMQ*.
 Retrieved from MQTT Essentials: https://www.hivemq.com/mqtt-essentials/